chnm/thatcamp-org/wp-content/themes/graphene/readme.txt

 by Syahir Hakim
 http://www.khairul-syahir.com

+Graphene WordPress Theme, Copyright 2010-2012 Syahir Hakim Graphene is distributed under the terms of the GNU GPL version 3

 The Graphene theme is a stylish, neat, and tight WordPress theme built for WordPress 3.0.
 It supports many (if not all) of the new features introduced in WordPress 3.0 as well as a host of other features introduced in earlier versions of WordPress.

 Graphene theme is confirmed compatible with IE7, IE8, Mozilla Firefox, Safari, and Google Chrome.